Last updated April 1, 2020

 Any of these are perfectly valid reasons to move on — and make extra money while you do it!

-Think about it: is your daughter or niece really going to wear that pair of old chandelier diamond earrings?
+Think about it: is your daughter or niece really going to wear that pair of old gold chandelier diamond earrings?
+Or that outdated but expensive bracelet?
 Will she even appreciate them?

-You certainly want to weigh how much your heirlooms and old jewelry mean to you against the financial benefits of having money to spend on more enriching pursuits (like footing the bill for a much-needed girls’ night out?).
+You certainly want to weigh how much your heirlooms, estate or antique jewelry mean to you against the financial benefits of having money to spend on more enriching pursuits (like footing the bill for a much-needed girls' night out?).

 Where to sell your jewelry